emanderson811/day-edition/_texts/003day-land.md

 The earliest suggestion for maintaining the area as a practical out­door natural habitat appeared in The Aurora for June 1893:

-Some Reasons Why We Need an Arboretum
+<p style="text-align: center;"><u>Some Reasons Why We Need an Arboretum</u></p>

 >That students may be able to study botany in a practical sense, they should have the advantage of studying all plants in their native conditions.
 The study of an herbarium specimen is as dry a subject for a beginner as the specimen itself is.
 Besides a beginner should have access to the native plants first.
 >
->The cultivation of all tillable land and the pasturage of all that cannot be tilled destroys or drives out a large number of our native plants....
+>The cultivation of all tillable land and the pasturage of all that cannot be tilled destroys or drives out a large number of our native plants...
 >
 >During his last college years Dr. Welch took considerable inter­est in the case of a few fine specimens of White Oak in the cem­etery.
 A year or two ago some person with a larger stock of greed than sense, cut one of them partly down to get a handful of beecomb.
 The other specimens are dying from exposure, since the timber to the south and east of the cemetery has been grubbed out.
 >
 >True we have many trees represented on our campus and in the nursery, but if the ground where they stand is wanted for other purposes, the mattock and grubhoe is applied without reference to the value of the plant, or an attempt to save it.
 There is one single specimen of Hemlock left on the grounds, where I am told there was once a group of them, and that group happened to be in the way of a graceful curve in a road, so the group was grubbed out.
 >
 >To the Sophomore in botany the arboreal are not as useful as the herbaceous plants.
-The Sophomore must go beyond the old "two­mile" limit to find prairie, or woodland plants that are good representatives of what the plant is, as described in the manual.
+The Sophomore must go beyond the old "two-­mile" limit to find prairie, or woodland plants that are good representatives of what the plant is, as described in the manual.
 >
 >A few distorted dwarfed speciments can be found in the woodland meadows on the farm.
 >
->....it is just as essential to the work of the student, to have an arboretum as it is to have a campus, athletic grounds, or ex­perimental farm lands ....
+>...it is just as essential to the work of the student, to have an arboretum as it is to have a campus, athletic grounds, or ex­perimental farm lands...
 >
->The state ought to have a place where the native plants could be grown and.preserved.
+>The state ought to have a place where the native plants could be grown and preserved.
 Aside from an economical standpoint a well arranged arboretum would be an ornament well worth the having.
 Hence it would not only benefit the department of botany, but the state and college as a whole.
 It should be the duty of the college to work for and help maintain an arboretum.
 >
->There is a piece of college land on Clear Creek, to the north and west of the cemetery, that is too rough to be of much value for farming purposes, in fact too rough, if the timber was re­moved to make good meadow land; which contains nearly as many of our native plants as any woodland to be found on the farm, Here, with a little care and expense, they could be preserved.
-There is a natural bend in the creek to the north of the cemetery that could be taken advantage of, to make an artificial lake (that would not leak~) .
+>There is a piece of college land on Clear Creek, to the north and west of the cemetery, that is too rough to be of much value for farming purposes, in fact too rough, if the timber was re­moved to make good meadow land; which contains nearly as many of our native plants as any woodland to be found on the farm.
+Here, with a little care and expense, they could be preserved.
+There is a natural bend in the creek to the north of the cemetery that could be taken advantage of, to make an artificial lake (that would not leak!).
 >
->....the right to use that land for such a purpose, with a small amount of means would accomplish something.
+>...the right to use that land for such a purpose, with a small amount of means would accomplish something.
 Our native plants will shift for themselves and do well if given half a chance.

 Whether that editorial in the paper initiated response or merely re­flected generally accepted student and faculty thinking of the period cannot now be determined.
 Whichever was the case, at the Board meet­ing of November 12-15, 1895, two policies affecting the area were adopted:

->First: That there be set aside for forestry and park purposes the remainder of the land belonging to the College lying west and north of the College cemetery bounded on the south by the extension of the south line of the College cemetery westward to the public road, on the west by the public road, on the north by the railroad and on the east by the irregular line bounding the cultivated land of the farm extending from the railroad to the southeast corner of the College cemetery,
+><u>First:</u> That there be set aside for forestry and park purposes the remainder of the land belonging to the College lying west and north of the College cemetery bounded on the south by the extension of the south line of the College cemetery westward to the public road, on the west by the public road, on the north by the railroad and on the east by the irregular line bounding the cultivated land of the farm extending from the railroad to the southeast corner of the College cemetery.
 >
->Second: That it be ordered by the Board that no trees on said tract be cut and that notice to this effect be posted upon the tract.
+><u>Second:</u> That it be ordered by the Board that no trees on said tract be cut and that notice to this effect be posted upon the tract.

-The following year the May 26, 1896, issue of the IAC Student carried this account about the same area:
+The following year the May 26, 1896, issue of the <u>IAC Student</u> carried this account about the same area:

 >Some of us have heard rumors that the woodlands to the northwest of the grounds were to be made over into a park.
 The gist of the matter seems to be this: the trustees have decided to begin in a small way the task of making this part of the ground beautiful.
 Work will first be done in that portion of the tract lying north­west of the cemetery and this side the stream, extending to the stone arch.
 Paths will be made through the present tangled growths and Prof. Pammel will begin a system of scientific for­estry, culling inferior trees and planting more valuable ones in their stead.
 The stream too will have trees planted along its banks.
 We rejoice at the commencement of this new enterprise which is but a continuation of that policy which has already re­sulted in making the I.A.C. campus almost a synonym for beauty.